Can vitamin D protect you from COVID-19? Here’s what the latest research says

 Can consuming vitamin D protect against COVID-19?
-Maybe: A series of studies now suggests that low vitamin D levels may correlate with higher rates of COVID-19 infections.
+Maybe.
+A series of studies now suggests that low vitamin D levels may correlate with higher rates of COVID-19 infections.

 The latest research is based on the Black Women’s Health Study, an ongoing 26-year study of 59,000 Black women.
 Researchers found that Black women with deficient levels of vitamin D had a 69% greater risk of COVID-19 infection.
 Women with low vitamin D levels and obesity were particularly at risk.
 The correlation held when controlling for other factors like education, socioeconomic status, and household size.